plone/volto/docs/source/upgrade-guide/index.md

 patching Razzle, however that forces you to delete the patch introduced in your projects if you followed the 9.x.x upgrade guide steps.

+### id is removed from FormFieldWrapper

+We have removed the id from the FormFieldWrapper because it is coincide with the label id if we don't provide the fieldset.
+If you have cypress test which depends on this id then just remove the id from the test and if test fails then just add `.react-select-container` in place of your id.

 ### getContent changes

 The content is no longer fetched from Volto with the `fullobjects` flag in the